 - have an identified or diagnosed mental health illness/disorder; and

-- have a discharge date from the MOD or be found to be unfit for continued military service by their medical board; or
+- have a discharge date from the Ministry of Defence (MOD) or be found to be unfit for continued military service by their medical board; or

-- have been identified by the DCMH as requiring follow on psychiatric care on discharge from the MOD; or
+- have been identified by the Departments of Community Mental Health (DCMH) as requiring follow on psychiatric care on discharge from the MOD; or

-- have had their pre-release medical and been identified by their DMS GP as requiring mental health transition support; or
+- have had their pre-release medical and been identified by their Defence Medical Services (DMS) GP as requiring mental health transition support; or

 - have had a pre-release medical before they self-refer.

-Those people meeting the criteria can self-refer or request referral via a health care professional or service charity.
-Upon receipt of referral, patients will be offered an initial face to face assessment within two weeks and a first clinical appointment two weeks thereafter.
-Details of the services are available here.
+Upon receipt of referral, patients will be offered an initial face to face assessment within two weeks and a first clinical appointment, where appropriate, two weeks thereafter.